HDCB0118SU DCC Ways of Living: Danish Architecture & Urban Design [Copenhagen’s Walking Classroom, S22]

 Master's students are welcome on the course, But please note, that the exam is at Bachelor’s level only.

 This course is only offered to international exchange and

 guest students enrolled at The University of Copenhagen.

 Danish students and full degree students can only register for the course as fee-paying guest students.

 - 7,5 ECTS

 - Type of assessment

 6-10 standard pages.

 The primary assignment for the course is a critical and analytical logbook.
 It is a place-based daily learning tool and a daily learning practice that challenges students to couple emplaced and embodied ways of knowing with more traditional forms of scholarly literature citation; grounding theory in place.
-Every walking-tour lecture and field study entails one required logbook entry/page, and each entry must combine textual and visual analyses alike.
-The logbook as a whole is due in digital format at the end of the course, before 12:00 noon on Monday 13 July 2020.
+In brief, every walking-tour lecture and field study entails one required logbook entry/page, and each entry must combine textual and visual analyses alike.
+The logbook, as a whole, is due in digital format at the end of the course, before 12:00 noon on Thursday 18 August 2022 online in Digital Exam.

 - Exam registration requirements